JakeWillMoran/Cyclistic_Bike_Share/README.md

 Using the `CREATE TABLE` and `UNION ALL` functions in SQL, I merged all 12 tables into 1, containing approximately 5.5 million rows.
 This table will remain untouched so to speak, and serve as my raw data file.

-From here I can start studying the table and look for any anomolies, duplicates, and/or missing values:
+From here I can start studying the data and look for any anomolies, duplicates, and/or missing values:
 #### 1. Checking for duplicates
 Since each individual ride has its own unique ID, there shouldn't be any duplicates.
 In SQL, I used `COUNT(DISTINCT(ride_id))` to return the total number of unique ride IDs, and then running `COUNT(ride_id)` I could see the overall total number of IDs.
 As both values were the same, I knew that each ride ID was unique and therefore, there were no duplicates :heavy_check_mark: